DavidHavl/hono-rest-api-starter/README.md

 1. Sign up for [Cloudflare Workers](https://workers.dev).
 2. Clone this project and install dependencies with `pnpm install`
+3. Rename `wrangler.toml.example` to `wrangler.toml` and fill in the necessary values
-3. Run `wrangler login` to login to your Cloudflare account in wrangler
+4. Run `wrangler login` to login to your Cloudflare account in wrangler
+5. Create D1 database in Cloudflare Workers KV and add the `KV_DATABASE_ID` to the wrangler.toml file
+6. Create a new KV namespace in Cloudflare Workers KV and add the `KV_NAMESPACE_ID` to the wrangler.toml file
-4. Run `wrangler deploy` to publish the API to Cloudflare Workers
+7. Run `wrangler deploy` to publish the API to Cloudflare Workers

 ## Development